kellybs1/GrayScott/README.md

 A basic Gray Scott diffusion reaction simulation as coded for IN710 Object Oriented Systems Development, semester 1, 2017.

-Written in Visual C# using Visual Studio 2015.
+Written in C# using Visual Studio 2015.

 ### Read about Gray-Scott Diffusion Reaction
 http://www.karlsims.com/rd.html